weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

     - Preferred DNS: 192.168.0.2
     - Alternative DNS: 8.8.8.8

 ### Create an Azure Migrate project
+_For the purpose of this lab environment we're going to assume that AS01, FS01, SQL01, WEB01 and WEB02 are all physical servers._

 * In the Azure portal > All services, search for Azure Migrate
 * Under Services, select Azure Migrate